Your one stop guide to self-drive the Ring Road in Iceland

 First Option - Glacier hike and Ice Climb

-Today was the highlight of my trip to Iceland.
+Today was the highlight of my trip to Iceland, and you can read all the details on how to go ice climb and hike the glacier here.
 I booked in advance with Icelandic Mountain Guides (the combo hike on the glacier + ice climb for a total of 4 hours activity).
 I chose them based on so many good reviews of this tour service, and they were even better than what I expected.
 This was my first time ice climbing, and I felt safe with the knowledgeable and fun instructors.

 If you don’t want to ice climb, they still offer tours for every taste and fitness level.
 I just think it is an amazing opportunity to be close to nature and take advantage to immerse yourself in an adventure while in Iceland.
 The difficulty level of each tour is adapted to the abilities of the participants.